CE Requirement – Michigan Electricians

 Q1: When is the CE deadline for Michigan?

-The CE deadline is tied to the adoption of a new National Electrical Code (NEC) edition.
-Licensees must complete the required CE within 12 months of the adoption date.
-For example, the 2023 NEC was adopted on March 12, 2024, so CE must be completed by March 11, 2025.
-License renewals are due by December 31 annually for Journeyman Electricians, Master Electricians, and Fire Alarm Specialty Technicians, and every 3 years for Electrical Contractors and Sign Specialists, with a 60-day grace period until March 1.
+License renewals are due by December 31 annually for Journeyman Electricians, Master Electricians, and Fire Alarm Specialty Technicians, and every 3 years for Electrical Contractors and Sign Specialists.
+However, under special considerations, these licenses can have a 60-day grace period until March 1st to renew.

 Q2: Can I receive credit from LARA for partially completed continuing education courses?

 No, the Michigan Department of Licensing and Regulatory Affairs (LARA) does not grant credit for partially completed CE courses.
-You must complete the full course (15 hours for Journeyman, Master, Electrical Contractor, and Fire Alarm Specialty Technician; 8 hours for Sign Specialist) from an approved provider to receive credit.
+You must complete the full course (s) from an approved CE provider to receive credit.

 Q3: What are the requirements for selecting courses to meet the continuing education hours needed for my electrical license renewal?

 Courses must be approved by LARA’s Electrical Division and include a code update course related to the most recently adopted NEC edition.
-The course must be completed within 12 months of the NEC adoption date (e.g., 2023 NEC adopted March 12, 2024, must be completed by March 11, 2025).
-Providers like ExpertCE.com offer approved courses, and hours are reported via CE Broker.
-Courses should cover relevant electrical code updates and may include safety or technical topics as approved by LARA.
+ExpertCE.com offers LARA approved courses, and hours are reported within one business day.
+Our courses cover relevant electrical code updates.

 Q4: Do I need to retain a copy of the certificate of completion?

 Yes, you should retain a copy of your certificate of completion for your records.
-While approved providers report CE hours to LARA via CE Broker, keeping your certificate ensures you have proof of completion in case of audits or discrepancies.
+While we report CE hours to LARA via CE Broker, keeping your certificate ensures you have proof of completion in case of audits or discrepancies.

 Q5: What is the required number of continuing education hours and the specific coursework topics for electricians?